playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 play.filters.enabled += play.filters.csp.CSPFilter
 ```

-> **NOTE**: You will want to review the Content Security Policy closely to ensure it meets your needs.
+> **Note**: You will want to review the Content Security Policy closely to ensure it meets your needs.
 The new `CSPFilter` is notably more permissive than `default-src ‘self’`, and is based off the Google Strict CSP configuration.
 You can use the `report-only` functionality with a [[CSP report controller|CspFilter#Configuring-CSP-Report-Only]] to review policy violations.

 Please see the documentation in [[CSPFilter|CspFilter]] for more information.